-These classes are project based classes.
+These classes are subject based classes.
 Students will gain the knowledge regarding curriculum outcomes in class and further explore these topics with projects on their own time.

 How will my child in the shared responsibility program be assessed?

 Your child will be assessed in a variety of informal and formal ways.
 A mid-year and a final assessment will be completed by the parent and facilitator and placed in the student's file.